KT2006/DSA-/README.md

 #finished adding all of my files in the linked list section next I'll create few more folders and then upload all of my work in them
 #uploaded two files in the binary search section instead of stack as I completely forgot about it's existence, OOPs added one more file
 #added 3 more files in the binary search section all related to occurences like first, last, total and odd occuring element
+one more day of continuously uploading file on github and maintaining my streak